amald94/kijiji_etl_azure/README.md

 # KIJIJI Scraper

 Kijiji scraper is a web scraper created using BS4, python to collect rental properties listed accross GTA.
-The data pipeline has been scheduled to run daily at 10 am using Apache Airflow.
+The data pipeline has been scheduled to run daily at 10 am using Apache Airflow. <br>
+We have access to first 100 pages on kijiji and I decided to do the task by splitting by 20 pages for each task to run them in parallel.
 # overall DAG
 <img src="screenshot/dag.png" />
 # Apt/condo scraper